MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-as2-sending-a-non-edi-message-over-as2.md

 1. In [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], create or open a BizTalk project.

    > [!NOTE]
    >  This topic assumes that you have already added a reference from your application to the BizTalk EDI Application, which contains EDI schemas, pipelines, and orchestrations.
-If not, see [How to Add a Reference to the BizTalk Server EDI Application](/previous-versions/).
+If not, see [Add a Reference to the BizTalk Server EDI Application](step-1-prepare-for-the-edi-interface-developer-tutorial.md#to-add-reference-to-the-biztalk-edi-application).

 2. Right-click your project, point to **Add**, and then click **Existing Item**.
 To use an XML file to test your solution, move to the local folder that contains the XSD schema for the XML test message, and select the XSD file.
 Click **Add**.